-Passages between physical spaces are great literal examples of liminal spaces.
+Passages between physical spaces are great literal examples of spaces that are liminal.
 A stairwell is an empty, quiet space (even eerie, sometimes) which we use when passing from one place to the next.

-These sorts of liminal spaces are used in often unintended ways.
+These sorts of spaces are used in often unintended ways.
 I find this very interesting.
-As a professor, I see students using liminal spaces as subversive spaces.
+As a professor, I see students using spaces that are liminal as subversive spaces.
 They smoke cigarettes there, hide from campus security, etc.

 4. Break rooms

-Break rooms, cafeterias and lunch areas are liminal spaces.
+Break rooms, cafeterias and lunch areas are all liminal areas.
 These spaces are where we sit between our earlier tasks in our work or school day and our upcoming tasks.

 I remember as a student spending a lot of time waiting around between classes.
 I did busy work like homework or prep for the next class.
 If I had to present information the next class I may be nervous or apprehensive because I was waiting in anticipation in between classes.

 Waiting rooms are another great example.
 They are literally rooms for ‘waiting’ before you cross that threshold to see the doctor, dentist or go in for that job interview.